vibha1019/holiday_frontend/navigation/authentication/calendar.md

         currentMonth = 0;
         currentYear++;
     }
-    fetchEvents(); // Fetch events for the new month before rendering }
+    fetchEvents(); // Fetch events for the new month renderCalendar(); // Update the calendar view immediately }